samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 A D&D campaign is like a garden.
 Each new adventure plants new seeds in the garden, which requires regular tending lest it run wild.
 Over time, your campaign will grow and flourish in ways you expected and in ways that will surprise you.
 You might need to weed out elements that aren’t resonating with your players while planting new elements to tantalize them.

 Most D&D campaigns grow organically, rather than having all their elements set in stone from the get-go.
 From time to time, the characters’ decisions will require you to improvise and create new campaign elements on the fly.
 For example, a new location might need to be developed to address the needs of the unfolding story, or certain NPCs might need fleshing out at a moment’s notice.
-Other parts of this book, such as the “[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)” and “[Settlements](/sources/dnd/dmg-2024/dms-toolbox#Settlements)” sections in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox), can help you expand your campaign quickly.
+Other parts of this book, such as the "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" and "[Settlements](/sources/dnd/dmg-2024/dms-toolbox#Settlements)" sections in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox), can help you expand your campaign quickly.

 ### Episodes and Serials